Skip to main content

 10. Performance - we have to look at maintaining optimum code here, as far as simple patches that can affect performance. (simple optimisations)

-11. Scalability - if master only - we're looking far future, stable branches may not be lucky to get such improvements.
+11. Scalability - if main only - we're looking far future, stable branches may not be lucky to get such improvements.

 12. git authorship is correct vs committer + credits due are mentioned + email addresses